gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ~~~~~~~~~~~
 {: #DTLSCiphertext-recommended title="DTLSCiphertext recommended structure" artwork-align="center"}

+In case of the Connection ID field being present its length needs to
+be retrived from the security context, we assume it known here in
-The size of the DTLSCiphertext header, when C is zero, using the first octet B is computed as follows:
+CID_size variable.
+Thus, the size of the DTLSCiphertext header, using
+the first octet B is computed as follows:

 : size = (1 + (B & 0x08) ?
 1 : 2 + (B & 0x04) ?
-0 : 2) & 0x3
+0 : 2 + (B & 0x10) ?
+0 : CID_size) & 0x3

 In order the encrypted_record to be 32 bit aligned, P bit in the DTLS Chunk header are computed
 as follows: